Freskoko/INF161_H23/project/README.md

 I think a RandomForestRegressor with an even more well-tuned *n_estimators* could make the model marginally better aswell, but this is held back by training time.

-TODO: hour as cos/sin
+A possible improvement would be to calculate hour or months as a points on a circle using sin/cos.
+This would allow the model to understand the circular nature of time.
+A scale from 0-30 works, but the model may struggle to understand that 30 and 0 are "next to eachother" in terms of time.

 ### Website

 The idea of the website was easy, but implementing its key features proved a challenge.
 Allowing a user to input all data, led to having to "build" their input as a dataframe before passing it to the predictor.
 The predictor takes some time to build, so the library `pickle` was used to save the model after its creation.
 The model is too large to upload to git, let alone any other service, so for first time use, there may be a little bit of waiting time as the model is created.
 The website allows all fields to not have values, except the date.
 The date is something that  is hard to be predicted by a KNNimputer.
-It is possible, but requires data represented in a differen format, rather than the datetime format this project uses.
+It is possible, but requires data represented in a different format, rather than the datetime format this project uses.

+KNNimputer.

 ### Conclusion: